-Extent of tailings flow: 1 million cubic metres of tailings released.

-Environmental impact: Potential for the release of saline water from the tailings to run into Saddlers to 5 metres high.
+- Extent of tailings flow: 1 million cubic metres of tailings released.
+Environmental impact: Potential for the release of saline water from the tailings to run into Saddlers Creek and flow into the Hunter River.
+Infrastructure impacted: Edderton Road crossing of Saddlers Creek could be blocked by tailings up to 5 metres high.
 Golden Highway bridge over Saddlers Creek could be blocked by tailings up to 1.2 metres high.